NhgrtPlayer/elo_ranking_test/README.md

 This program allows you to create a ranking list full of players with a starting elo.

 The elo will change based on wins and defeat with a graphical interface.

-All of the players are saved in a Double-Circular Buffer.

-If you download the source, just use the 'make' rule and you're good